Sydney Baldwin

-Sydney Baldwin (born January 15, 1996) is an American ice hockey defender, who plays for the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
+Sydney Baldwin (born January 15, 1996) is an American ice hockey defender, who last played for the Minnesota Whitecaps of the Premier Hockey Federation (PHF) in 2023.

 Playing career

 In 2014, Baldwin received the Minnesota Ms. Hockey Award and was named the Star Tribune Metro Player of the Year.

 Across 151 games with the Golden Gophers women's ice hockey program of the University of Minnesota, Baldwin put up 81 points.
-In 2018, she was named a finalist for the Patty Kazmaier Memorial Award.
+In 2018, she was named a finalist for the Patty Kazmaier Award.

-After graduating, she signed with EHV Sabres Wien of the European Women's Hockey League (EWHL).
+After graduating, she signed with EHV Sabres of the European Women's Hockey League (EWHL).
 Putting up 19 points in 10 games, she was named to the EWHL All-Star Team.

-On the September 3, 2019, Baldwin signed with the Minnesota Whitecaps of the National Women's Hockey League (NWHL; rebranded as PHF in 2021).
-After scoring 18 points in 17 games in her rookie season, she was named to the 2020 NWHL All-Star Game, but was ultimately unable to participate.
+On September 3, 2019, Baldwin signed with the Minnesota Whitecaps of the National Women's Hockey League (NWHL; rebranded as PHF in 2021).
+After scoring 18 points in 17 games in her rookie season, she was named to the 2020 All-Star Game, but was ultimately unable to participate.